inogy/ebooks/thestorygirl.md

 #### “Kilmeny of the Orchard,” etc.

 >            “She was a form of life and light
 >           That seen, became a part of sight,
 >           And rose, where’er I turn’d mine eye,
 >           The morning-star of Memory!”
 >            —Byron.

+TO MY COUSIN

+Frederica E. Campbell

+IN REMEMBRANCE OF OLD DAYS, OLD DREAMS, AND OLD LAUGHTER

 CONTENTS